wp-staging/wp-staging/readme.txt

 = 0.9.8 =
 * New: Tested up to WP 4.4
 * New: New debug mode in settings
+* New: Check if url's in staging's wp-config.php needs a replacement and do so.

 = 0.9.7 =
 * Fix: Change backend link to https://wordpress.org/plugins/wp-staging/ when using an outdated version of the plugin